 Roberto Reyes, a member of the Cacahuatl de Rl producers’ organization in the community of San Pedro Nonualco, El Salvador, tells us about his beginnings in the cacao sector and rural promotion.

-“Currently I have a cacao plot of 1 mz of land and 3 years old established under agroforestry systems.
+“Currently I have a three-year-old cocoa plot of 1 mz of land established under agroforestry systems.
 I like to apply the knowledge I have learned and share my experience with other producers in my community” Roberto Reyes.

 “New technologies provide us with information at our fingertips and allow us to connect with cacao producers to share best practices that impact the productivity and profitability of their farms.
 The support of Lutheran World Relief through the MOCCA project and Cacao Móvil has been fundamental throughout this process” Roberto Reyes